MolanoSantiago/boo__app_backend/README.md

 # Boo

-API Rest in charge of managing the Boo reservation system
+Hi!
+Welcome to the API Rest in charge of managing the Boo reservation system